By William Dudding

 "The Hebrew word rendered "winneth" here is loqach, which, in all of its verb forms appears 1,058 times in the Old Testament.
 The most common rendering of it is "taketh" (and other forms of this word), appearing 708 times, and of these, at least 53 times it is rendered "taketh away," and many more times this is clearly the meaning.
 It is also translated "fetch," "bring," "receive" (all fairly common), "get," "marry’’ (less common, but still appearing several times each), and "use," "mingled" (participle form), "infolding" (participle form), and "winneth," all appearing once each.

 All modern "soul-winning" is based on this one verse, though it has no other verses that teach specifically the same thought, namely, that one actually persuades another by his own wisdom and oratory to be saved.
 Such an attitude is a rejection of the work of the Holy Spirit in salvation.
 At the same time, this verse is susceptible of another wholly distinct meaning which is more in harmony with other texts of Scripture.
 The word loqach is used both in a good and a bad sense in Scripture, and if we render it as most commonly rendered "take" or "take away," and reverse the order of the words, as may be done without doing violence to the Hebrew, and as several translations do render it, then we get "He that is wise takes away souls."
 This rendering is much more agreeable to the meaning of the words used, and it finds several other texts which agree in teaching the same thing, for it is a perfect description of Satan’s work as described in 2 Corinthians 4:4; 11:3; Ephesians 6:11; 2 Timothy 2:26, et. al. The Scriptures make it clear that no human being ever has "won" a single soul to the Lord, for this is the work of the Holy Spirit alone.
 We may witness to, preach to, teach and exhort sinners to repent and believe, but only the Spirit can convict, convince and convert sinners.
 Unfortunately, many "soul-winners" seem to confuse themselves with the Holy Spirit in this matter.
-Many, while declaring that God has no right to compel, coerce or use any form of compulsion in salvation, will themselves justify every trick they can muster to get a profession of faith, even pleading the old Catholic maxim that "The end justifies the mean
+Many, while declaring that God has no right to compel, coerce or use any form of compulsion in salvation, will themselves justify every trick they can muster to get a profession of faith, even pleading the old Catholic maxim that "The end justifies the means."

 What was said in this paragraph wouldn't be to popular in most of our fundamental Baptist churches since the main thing is considered to be winning souls.
 The term: evangelism is more appropriate.
 The word "evangel" comes from the Greek word "euaggelion" which means "gospel".
 We also get the word "evangelist" from this word: "euaggelistes".
 So, the term "evangelism" is much more biblically correct than "soul winning".
 I have never been fond of the term 'soul winning' because I can't win anyone over to Christ.
 Which brings me to point two.